vmware-tanzu/tanzu-cli/docs/plugindev/style_guide.md

 * We should not exclude users by deprioritizing accessibility
 * Features like search filters and output limits are useful for folks using assistive technology
-* Screen-readers and automation are both served by being thoughtful with the use of non machine-readable characters (emojis, ascii spinners, etc.)
+* Screen-readers and automation are both served by being thoughtful with the use of non-machine-readable characters (emojis, ascii spinners, etc.)

 ------------------------------